 The first is that, at least without additional simplifying approximations, the resulting equations are no easier to solve than the underlying particle dynamics.
-For example, instead of treating the Langevin stochastic differential equation (SDE), which formally scales computationally as $N^2$, one may treat the corresponding Fokker--Planck (forward Kolmogorov/Smoluchowski) equation, which is a partial differential equation (PDE) in $dN$ dimensions, where $d$ is the number of degrees of freedom of the one-particle phase space (typically 6 when including momentum, and 3 when only considering the particle positions).
+For example, instead of treating the Langevin stochastic differential equation, which formally scales computationally as $N^2$, one may treat the corresponding Fokker--Planck (forward Kolmogorov/Smoluchowski) equation, which is a partial differential equation in $dN$ dimensions, where $d$ is the number of degrees of freedom of the one-particle phase space (typically 6 when including momentum, and 3 when only considering the particle positions).
 A standard approach would then be to discretize each degree of freedom, reducing the PDE to a system of coupled ODEs, which may then, in principle, be solved numerically.
 The issue here lies with the curse of dimensionality: for $M$ points in each degree of freedom, one requires a total of $M^{dN}$ points.
 Taking, for the sake of argument, $M=10$ points and $N=10$ particles in three dimensions, then the total number of points required is $10^{30}$, which is far too many for a reasonable computation, and far too few for an accurate solution.